 Faith and Finances

-Faith and Finances is a 12-week course offered twice a year for the working poor in our surrounding community dealing with personal financial money management (Biblically and practically), including the issues commonly encountered by the working poor such as: establishing credit, dealing with debt, pawn shops, and payday loans.
+Faith and Finances is a 12-week course, offered twice a year, helps the working poor in our community deal with personal financial money management in a biblical and practical way.

 How you can help: Faith and Finances needs volunteers to serve as allies who show up to all the classes, get to know class participants and encourage them as they take the class together.
 Volunteers are also needed to provide or buy dinner for each weekly class.
 Email Greg or Louise Holzhauer to volunteer.